z0devel/msp430/README.md

 * Each sample has been tested on commercial and custom boards based on the MSP430F5508, MSP430F5510 and MSP430F5529
 <br>

-# 01. MSP430F5510 driverlib measure of internal T sensor
+# 01. MSP430F5510 driverlib measure of the internal T sensor
 <b>File name:</b> 01_msp430_adc10_internal_temp_driverlib.c<br>
 <br>
 <b>Description</b>:<br>